Links on SoundGuys may earn us a commission. Learn more.

 While we’re currently living through some very weird times it’s easy to forget that most people normally don’t sit at home all day.
 Whether you’re headed to the office, going on vacation, or just doing some errands around town, people are always on the move.
-Over the last few years one of the companies that has been making headphones for people on-the-go is 1More.
-You’re probably most familiar with the Triple-Driver earbuds that made basically every best list on the internet for earbuds under $100, but its newest product is a pair of active noise cancelling earbuds dubbed the 1More Dual Driver ANC Pro.
+Over the last few years one of the companies that has been making headphones for people on-the-go is 1MORE.
+You’re probably most familiar with the Triple-Driver earbuds that made basically every best list on the internet for earbuds under $100, but now there’s the 1MORE Dual Driver ANC Pro.
 So how are they?

-- Office workers (or stay at home workers who need some peace and quiet).
-The active noise cancelling might not be able to put up much of a fight against the likes of Bose or Sony over-ears, but for a pair of earbuds these are good enough to get rid of the ambient sounds of the office.
+- Office workers will appreciate the active noise cancelling (ANC), even though it can’t put up much of a fight against the likes of Bose or Sony.
+Still for a pair of affordable earbuds these are good enough to get rid of the ambient sounds of the office.
 Plus, the microphone sounds great so taking calls is a breeze.

-- Commuters.
-If you want a pair of lightweight earbuds with active noise cancelling but don’t like the idea of something as small and easy to lose as a pair of true wireless earbuds like the AirPods Pro or the Sony WF-1000XM3, then these should be on your shortlist.
-Especially since at just $149 USD they’re way cheaper than the true wireless alternatives.
+- Commuters should get these lightweight buds because they’re easy to stash away in a pinch and are easier to keep track of than a pair of true wireless earbuds like the AirPods Pro or the giant Sony WF-1000XM3, then these should be on your shortlist.
+Especially since at under $100 USD they’re way cheaper than most true wireless alternatives.

 While I can vouch for their comfort for everyday use, I can’t say how they would hold up for running or working out.
 While these do have an IPX5 rating making them water and sweat-resistant, I haven’t had a chance to take them out for a run yet so I can’t say how well they hold up in this aspect.
 What I can say is that regardless of whether you’re out for a run or not, there’s a bit of a learning curve remembering where exactly the buttons are for controlling playback and some of the extra features.
 They’re all located on the left side of the band so until you memorize which button is where expect to accidentally pause the music every now and then.